RSalvatico/EventGeneration/README.md

 ## Modifying Pythia fragments

 If you want to change something ~basic in the hadronization part of your process (or anyway in whatever part of the interaction Pythia handles in your production), you can modify the Pythia fragment.
-In this repository, you can find an example of an N2(->Z+N1)C1(->W+N1) model modified such that N2->C1W.
+In this repository, you can find an example of an N2(->Z+N1)C1(->W+N1) model modified such that N2->C1W (`SUS-RunIIFall18GS-00002-fragment_modified.py`).
+Note that this will currently have to be placed in a directory `../../Configuration/GenProduction/python/`.

 ## Some extra tools